-- Provide for safe and well-screened on-site storage of refuse generated by commercial and industrial uses, including walled enclosures for dumpsters.
+- Place utilities underground to the extent possible.
+Keep utility corridors separate from landscaping corridors to avoid disturbing vegetation during utility maintenance. - Provide for safe and well-screened on-site storage of refuse generated by commercial and industrial uses, including walled enclosures for dumpsters.
 Design recycling facilities to be accessible but well-screened.